DUNE/computing-training-basics-short/_episodes/10-code-makeover-day2.md

 </div><!--side by side table by DeMuth-->

-The example above also takes advantage of the fact that floating-point multiplies generally have significantly less latency than floating-point divides (still true, even with modern CPU.
+The example above also takes advantage of the fact that floating-point multiplies generally have significantly less latency than floating-point divides (still true, even with modern CPUs).

 **Use sqrt():** Don’t use `pow()` or `TMath::Power` when a multiplication or `sqrt()` function can be used.